Skip to main content

 • params - SQL parameter object (optional), for parameterized queries

-• Returns SQL execution result, containing execSuccess and execResult fields
+• Returns SQL execution result, including execSuccess and execResult fields

 interface SqlExecuteResult<T> {

-execResult?: T[]; // Query result array (only present on success)
+execResult?: T[]; // Query result array (only exists on success)

 }